American Ninja Warrior: 2020–present

 The seventeenth season premiered on June 2, 2025.
 For the first time ever, the season is a nod to the past, present, and future of ANW.
 Some of the past competitors were invited to compete alongside the well-known competitors.
 Qualifying remained the same with six obstacles, and the semifinals was back to ten for the first time since season fourteen.
 For the first time ever, the tournament was a straight knockout elimination bracket on a head-to-head race course, featuring fan-favorite obstacles in ANW's history.
 The champion wins $250,000.

+The eighteenth season premiered on June 8, 2026.

 Special episodes

 USA vs. The World

 NBC has aired seven international competitions in which the best ninjas of the season compete against teams from around the world, including Japan, Europe, Latin America, Asia, and Australia for the American Ninja Warrior: USA vs. The World trophy.
 They were usually filmed after the regular season of American Ninja Warrior finishes.
 The competitors race on the Las Vegas course used in the National Finals of the regular season.
 All of the international competitions have been hosted by the American variation's hosts and sideline reporters.
 The current title holders is Australia.